Still Making History

 STEM Foundation created

-Under direction of the Utah State Legislature, the STEM Foundation was created to enhance the efforts of the STEM Action Center.
+Under the direction of the Utah State Legislature, the STEM Foundation was created to enhance the efforts of the STEM Action Center.
 The Foundation’s funding priorities include Utah STEM Bus visits, school assemblies, and the annual STEM Fest convention.
+STEM Foundation

 STEM Magic Show launched